 I love to toss this basil pesto recipe with angel hair pasta, bucatini or fresh ravioli.
 You never want to heat up pesto like you would a red sauce.
 Instead, simply toss the pesto with the cooked pasta right after you drain the pasta.
 The heat from the pasta will heat up the pesto.

-For every 4 oz of dry pasta, you’ll want 3 tbsp of pesto to toss with the pasta.
+For every 4 ounces of dry pasta, you’ll want 3 tablespoons of pesto to toss with the pasta.
 Obviously, you can adjust to taste, but this is a good place to start.

 What else is it used for?

 Basil pesto is most typically tossed with pasta, but can also be used in salads, chicken dishes or on pizza.
 Try this homemade basil pesto in these scrumptious recipes, or use it as a dipping sauce for breadsticks or arancini.

 - Pesto Chicken Avocado Salad